-The Fanconi Anemia Comprehensive Care Program at Fairview-University Medical Center is the single largest treatment center for patients with Fanconi Anemia (FA) in the United States.
+University of Minnesota Masonic Children's Hospital is the single largest treatment center for patients with FA in the United States.
 The care provided is individually tailored to meet the unique needs of each patient and family.
-This program uses a team of expert health care providers who specialize in FA, applying leading-edge research developed by University of Minnesota scientists.
+Our team of expert health care providers who specialize in FA, apply leading-edge research developed by University of Minnesota scientists.

-We follow FA patients carefully, well before the onset of bone marrow failure, myelodysplastic syndrome (MDS) and leukemia.
-When bone marrow changes occur, patients may be initially managed with medications.
-However, at some point, the only treatment proven to cure the hematological abnormalities associated with FA is through hematopoietic cell transplantation (HCT) to replace the patient's abnormal stem cells with normal stem cells.
-Nonetheless, new treatments with and without HCT are being explored.
+Bone marrow tests are performed regularly to monitor any changes in the marrow and blood cells.
+When bone marrow changes occur, patients’ FA may be initially managed with medications.
+However, at some point, the only treatment proven to cure the blood system abnormalities associated with FA is through a blood and marrow transplant (BMT), to replace the patient's abnormal stem cells with blood-producing stem cells

 The decision of when to transplant depends on various factors, including: